 My posts examine how organisations can recognise uncertainty, and find better ways to respond.
 In the last post I described how the Project Management Office (PMO) can support your organisation in handling uncertainty.
 I described how the PMO can support your organisation to move beyond competitive myopia and internal ineffectiveness.

-This post will introduce how the PMO can play a central role in orchestrating business functions as a flow of activities.
+This post will introduce how the PMO can play a central role in orchestrating business functions as a flow of activities and in being lean.
 This will enable your organisation to thrive in an uncertain competitive market.

 Established organisations are often optimised around executing existing, well understood, products and services.
 Yet they often find it difficult to find suitable ways to explore and exploit new initiatives.

 To address this, the book Lean Enterprise describes four domains which initiatives pass through.
 They are the Explore, Exploit, Sustain and Retire domains.

 In the Explore domain many ideas are tested to determine their viability to potentially become new products and services.
 Rapid experimentation identifies the few products and services that are likely to fulfil the organisation’s desired outcomes.
 These few are then further developed in the Exploit domain.